- Majors & Minors

 A capstone course for political science majors.
 Students research, write and present a senior thesis on an approved topic and participate actively in discussions.
 Required for all senior majors.
-Prerequisites: Senior standing and the completion of required portfolio elements.
+Prerequisites: Senior standing.
 4 SH.
 Capstone.
 CC: Writing Intensive, Oral Intensive.

 POLI-502 Directed Reading